JustHumanz/justhumanz.github.io/_posts/kubernetes/2023-01-03-deep-dive-kubernetes-v2.md

 ![24.png](../../assets/img/kubernetes/pods/24.png)

-compail it and we ready to go
+compile it and we ready to go

 ![25.png](../../assets/img/kubernetes/pods/25.png)